-The degree of automation for this process is highly dependent on the frequency of this application in the respective site (high throughput applications processes are more likely to be automated), but the geometry and weight of the part also plays a decisive role in how far the process can be automated.
+The degree of automation for this process is highly dependent on the frequency of this application in the respective site (high throughput applications processes are more likely to be semi-automated or automated), but the geometry and weight of the part also plays a decisive role in how far the process can be automated.
 All chemical treatment baths are equipped with LEV which is running while the bath is in use.

-The immersion baths have usually a size of 1 to 8 m 3 but can raise up to 12 m 3 at some sites.
-The Cr(VI) concentration in the bath ranges from 0.1 to 14.6 % (w/w) for baths made up with CT and from 0.4 to 8.8% (w/w) for baths made up with PD or SD and the process temperature ranges between room temperature to 105 °C.
+The immersion baths typically have a size between 1 and 2.5 m^3 , but it can reach 10 m^3 at some sites.
+The Cr(VI) concentration in the bath ranges from 0.01 to 0.5% (w/w) for baths made up with CT or SC and from 0.01 to 4.5% (w/w) for baths made up with PD or SD and the process temperature is between 80 and $100 \,^{\circ}$ C, but usually around $95 \,^{\circ}$ C.

-The immersion process is typically performed between 48 and 240 days per year.
-The duration of the immersion process is up to 120 min.
-In case of a manual or semi-automatic process, the line operator will only be close to the bath for one to 20 min (up to 10 min at the beginning and up to 10 min at the end) of the immersion process, in between he will leave the bath area.
-Based on durations and frequencies, the time spent close to the bath ranges between <1 and 150 min per shift.
-In case of an automated process, the line operator is not in the proximity of the bath during the treatment process.
+The immersion process is typically performed between <1 (at sites with frequencies of one time/week or less) and 60 times per week, with a frequency ranging from <1 to 12 times per shift.
+The duration of the immersion process is between 3 and 90 min, but in case of an automated process, the line operator is not in the proximity of the bath during the treatment process.
+In case of a manual or semi-manual process, the line operator will only be close to the bath for up to 10 min of the immersion process, in between he will leave the bath area.
+Based on this, the time spent close to the bath ranges between 10 and 120 min per shift (max 12x/shift for 10 min).

-In some cases, prior to the immersion process, the parts need preparatory work (e.g., machining or grit blasting in case of repair activities).
-These activities are described in the dedicated worker contributing scenario (see section 9.2.3.7).
-In other cases, after CCC, inorganic finish stripping or mechanical stripping needs to be performed in case of quality problems (non-conformity observed after the treatment process or for MRO activities).
-The part is then reworked and subjected to a second CCC process to restart the treatment over.
+In some cases, prior to the immersion process, the parts need preparatory work (e.g., grit blasting in case of MRO activities).
+These activities are described in the dedicated worker contributing scenario (see section 9.2.3.6).
+In other cases, after anodise sealing, inorganic finish stripping needs to be performed in case of quality problems (non-conformity observed after the treatment process or for MRO activities).
+The part is then stripped and subjected to a second anodising process to restart the treatment over, ending with a last step of anodise sealing.

-After the CCC bath, the parts are usually rinsed by immersion into one or two drag-out and/or rinsing tanks, or by using a spray, a water-air gun or a hose for parts with geometric constraints (e.g., blind holes, recesses).
-In case of an automatic line, the parts may also be automatically rinsed with water steam while they are lifted by crane from the CCC bath, before they are immersed into a rinsing tank.
+After the anodise sealing bath, the parts are usually rinsed by immersion into one or two drag-out and/or rinsing tanks or by using a spray, a water-air gun or a hose for parts with geometric constraints (e.g., blind holes, recesses).
+In case of an automatic line, the parts may also be automatically rinsed with water steam while they are lifted by crane from the anodise sealing bath, before they are immersed into a rinsing tank.
 The number of rinsing steps after the treatment process is variable from site to site and can depend on the Cr(VI) concentration in the treatment tank and on the wastewater treatment system of the site.
-The rinsed parts are then dried at room temperature or with compressed air, or in an oven or a stove, at a temperature up to typically 60 °C. Depending on specifications requirements, some treated parts may need a paint or primer application as a further treatment involving Cr(VI) or being Cr(VI)-free.
+The rinsed parts are then dried at room temperature or with compressed air.

-At some sites, when the CCC baths are not in use, they are cooled down to room temperature and covered with a lid to reduce the indirect Cr(VI) exposure for the workers in the vicinity.
+At some sites, when the anodise sealing baths are not in use, they are cooled down to room temperature and covered with a lid to reduce the indirect Cr(VI) exposure for the workers in the vicinity.

-Whenever the line operator is close to the treatment baths during the immersion process (including rinsing), he wears eye protection (as per relevant risk assessment), chemical resistant gloves, and chemical protective clothing as specified above in Table 9-18.
+Whenever the line operator is close to the treatment baths during the immersion process (including rinsing), he wears eye protection (as per relevant risk assessment), chemical resistant gloves, and chemical protective clothing, as specified above in Table 9-18.